Ranger Cub

 Shows

 This is a three-wheeler kitcar built in 1978, it has a front subframe from a Mini and a single trailing rear wheel, connected by a very simple chassis It is believed that only 18 cars were built, and only 6 survive in the UK.
-This is one of only two that are still registered and in use on the UK roads.
+This is one of only two that are still registered and only still in use on the UK roads.

 It is fitted with a 1098cc A series engine taken from a Vanden Plas Princess (ADO16) this has a 64.56mm bore and 83.8mm stroke.
 It is fitted with a 1¼" SU Carb and a Les Leston ram pipe, producing an estimated 46 hp / 60 lbs/ft.

-The original kit cost £345, and required the front subframe, the left rear trailing arm, and the rear bench seat from old 848cc Mini for the mechanical parts.
+The original kit cost £265, and required the front subframe, the left rear trailing arm, and the rear bench seat from old 848cc Mini for the mechanical parts.
 The chassis is constructed from 14 gauge 1½“ box section.
 The fuel tank comes from the van/estate/pick-up variant, however the saloon tank could be used.

 The cubs were available in 6 colours, Sebring white, Jet black, Ranger red, Royal blue, Maize yellow and Le Mans green.